Early Childhood Education (ECE)

 What is the Universal Preschool Program (UPK)?

-Beginning in the 2022-23 school year, Colorado’s Universal Preschool Program will provide 10 hours per week of free, high-quality, voluntary preschool to every four-year-old Colorado child in their year before entering kindergarten.
+Beginning in the 2022-23 school year, Colorado’s Universal Preschool Program began providing 10 or more hours per week of free, high-quality, voluntary preschool to every four-year-old Colorado child in their year before entering kindergarten.

 Families will be able to choose among different program types (i.e., centers, homes, preschool – private and public) and select one that best meets their needs.